 Your houseplant addiction doesn’t have to come at the cost of the planet.
-From avoiding peat to ditching plastic pots, here’s how to ensure your indoor plants are sustainable.
+From avoiding peat and plastic pots to prioritizing local plants, here’s how to ensure your indoor plants are sustainable.

 Indoor plants aren’t just useful for enhancing the beauty of a space.
 Studies show they have many psychological benefits, including reducing anxiety, increasing relaxation, and improving cognition.
 But although houseplants may be great for boosting your mood or adding a pop of color to a room — they may not be good for the planet.
 From being resource-intensive to the high amount of waste they generate, your plant addiction may not be as sustainable as you think.